bensampaio/bensampaio.github.io/README.md

 #### Format the information on your LinkedIn profile

 The parser will look for some specific elements on some fields of your profile, if you format them as expected your data will look better on the website:
-- For long text fields:
+- Long text fields:
   - Each line break will be interpreted as a paragraph (subsequent line breaks are ignored if there is no text between them);
   - Each line started with a hyphen represents an item of a list of items.
-- For project names: if there is an hyphen in the middle of the name, the words to the left of it will be considered as the company name, and the words to the right as the project name.
+- Project names: if there is an hyphen in the middle of the name, the words to the left of it will be considered as the company name, and the words to the right as the project name.

 #### Add additional information